okfn/ckanext-feedcontent/README.md

  ckan.plugins = feed_content <other-plugins>

 **At this point nothing will have happened**!
-To add feeds to your system see the next section.
+To add feeds to your system see below.

 ## Running the tests